fhunleth/elixir_ale/README.md

 to be overridden.
 At a minimum, you will need to set `CROSSCOMPILE`, `ERL_CFLAGS`, and `ERL_EI_LIBDIR`.

-Elixir/ALE doesn't load device drivers, so you'll need to make sure that any necessary ones for accessing I2C or SPI are loaded beforehand.
+`elixir_ale` doesn't load device drivers, so you'll need to make sure that any necessary ones for accessing I2C or SPI are loaded beforehand.
 On the Raspberry Pi, the [Adafruit Raspberry Pi I2C instructions](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c)